 reservedCustomProperties require a name and key.
 Adding a description is optional.

-After a member configures your integration, the custom property appears in the dropdown on the flag’s Settings page.
+After a member configures your integration, the custom property appears in the dropdown in the flag’s right sidebar.

 For example, the Datadog integration uses the following reservedCustomProperties: